unicorn-engine/unicorn/docs/COMPILE.md

 This HOWTO introduces how to build Unicorn2 natively on Linux/Mac/Windows or cross-build to Windows from Linux host.

-Note: By default, CMake will build both the shared and static libraries while only static libraries are built if unicorn is used as a Cmake subdirectory.
+Note: By default, CMake will build both the shared and static libraries while only static libraries are built if Unicorn is used as a CMake subdirectory.
 In most cases, you don't need to care about which kind of library to build.
-ONLY use `BUILD_SHARED_LIBS=no`if you know what you are doing.
+ONLY use `BUILD_SHARED_LIBS=no` if you know what you are doing.

 ## Native build on Linux/macOS